Skip to content

 Daylight is shortening and the days are already feeling a little nippy.
 Autumn has arrived and Gardeners' thoughts are turning to planning the Autumn Winter garden.

-Many would-be gardeners don't realise that living in a certain place actually determines the type of garden you will have and the plants that you will grow.
-If you grow your own vegetables and fruit then where you live determines how you eat or should.
+Many would-be gardeners don't realise that living in a certain place actually determines the type of garden and the plants that you will grow.
+If you grow your own vegetables and fruit, then where you live determines how you eat or should eat.

 Check Your Garden Growing Zone

-Before rushing out and planting whatever you see it’s best to familiarise yourself with your climate zone.
-Too often, you will see posts or magazines talking about the seasonal plants available, however, the decision about which plants and when to sow seeds is best made when you know what grow well in your area.
+Before rushing out and planting whatever you see, it’s best to familiarise yourself with your climate zone.
+Too often, you will see posts or magazines talking about the seasonal plants available.
+However, the decision about which plants and when to sow seeds is best made when you know what grows well in your area.

 You will find much commentary at the start of seasons about what “seeds to sow now”, “what plants to plant now”.